phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.8. @internal

-The @internal tag is used to denote that the associated "Structural Element" is a structure internal to this application or library.
+The @internal tag is used to denote that the associated Structural Element is a structure internal to this application or library.
 It may also be used inside a long description to insert a piece of text that is only applicable for the developers of this software.